New Dynamical Degrees of Freedom from Invertible Transformations: Even More Extra Degrees of Freedom for Relativistic Free Particle

 \section{Even More Extra Degrees of Freedom for Relativistic Free Particle}

 So far we have demonstrated that the dynamics originating in the singular point of the Jacobian \eqref{eq: ex1: Jacobian} can introduce a single novel degree of freedom.
 This appearance could be traced not only to the singular point but also to the appearance of $\dot{\phi}$ in the transformation \eqref{eq: ex1: transformation}.
-In this section, we aim to demonstrate the amount of degrees of freedom introduced to the theory due to an invertible transformation featuring $\dot{\phi}$ may be larger then one.
-We show this on the model for free relativistic particle of unit mass in n-dimensional Minkowski background\footnote{We use the signature convention $\left(+,-,-,-\right)$.}
+In this section, we aim to demonstrate that the amount of degrees of freedom introduced to the theory due to an invertible transformation featuring $\dot{\phi}$ may be larger then one.
+We show this on the model for free relativistic particle of unit mass in n-dimensional Minkowski background\footnote{We use the signature convention $\left(+,-,-,-\right)$.} described by a polynomial time-reparametrisation invariant action

-Here $x^{\mu}$ are the coordinates of the particle trajectory in the target spacetime, $\tau$ is the time coordinate on the worldline and $e$ is the einbein.
-We are using a shorthand $\dot{x}^{2}=\dot x^{\mu}\dot x^{\nu}\eta_{\mu\nu}$ The equations of motion for the coordinate variables are
+Here $x^{\mu}$ are the coordinates of the particle trajectory in spacetime, $\tau$ is the time coordinate on the world-line and $e$ is the einbein.
+We are using a shorthand $\dot{x}^{2}=\eta_{\mu\nu}\dot x^{\mu}\dot x^{\nu}$.
+The equations of motion for the coordinate variables are

 The equation of motion associated with the einbein $e$ is

 which we can solve for the einbein directly to obtain

 Plugging this into \eqref{eq:x eom} we obtain